akka/akka/akka-docs/src/main/paradox/common/circuitbreaker.md

 ### Low level API

-Instead of looking up a configured breaker by name, it is also possible to manually construct it:
+Instead of looking up a configured circuit breaker by name, it is also possible to construct it in the source code:

 Scala
 :  @@snip [CircuitBreakerDocSpec.scala](/akka-docs/src/test/scala/docs/circuitbreaker/CircuitBreakerDocSpec.scala) { #manual-construction }